Margaret Cable and André

 At Dartington Summer School in 1968, André was to meet composer David Lord who had also finished a song cycle, "The Wife of Winter."
 David's and André's song cycles were similar in that each had a beautiful piano accompaniment.
 André suggested David write a piano concerto, which André would play.
 He agreed, and André boldly added the work to his repertoire list.
 They met again at a party in London at the home of Judy Arnold (at which Alfred Brendel appeared wearing only a bath towel) and discussed the project further.
 André and David were friends for several years, playing piano duets, discussing composition, but David started writing more and more slowly, and the friendship faded away.
 The concerto was never written.

 André dismissed the Sonnets after a few years.
-They were never published and at this writing, received only the BBC, Purcell Room, and Amsterdam performances, plus the 2007 performance in Krakow.
+They were never published and at this writing, received only the BBC, Purcell Room, and Amsterdam performances, plus the 2007 and 2010 performances in Warsaw and Krakow.

 André selected the following seven sonnets for this cycle: